vaginessa/hInject/README.md

 # hInject

-hInject is a open-source DLL Injector.
+hInject is an open-source DLL Injector.
 Written in C++ with Qt.

 # Features
 There is not much but It's still under development and new features will be added.